jerryzj/EE6470/hw2/README.md

   * The source code is mainly from the previous homework.
 But I do some rearrangement job and use sc_fifo instead of sc_event to transmit filter data between testbench and median modules.
   * FIFO-based model (use pointer to pass filter infomation)to ensure data correctness.
 * Part II
-  * I do some optimized work on the filter data transmission.
-The main idea is build a buffer to keep the repeated pixel.
+  * I do some optimization work on the filter data transmission.
+The main idea is build a simple cache to keep the repeated pixel.
 Therefore, the transmmited data can be reduced to 1/3 compare to the original design.
+  * In the testbench module, The read_bmp function will compare old filter and the new filter, and transmit the new pixels and their position infomation only.
+  * In the Median module, the do_median function will update the pixel infomation according to the position infomation.

 ## Results
 ### Before